-- Brief Description of Research - Items to include are purpose, techniques, gene(s) to be studied, lab facilities, investigators involved and their experience, and expected significance of the study.
+- A brief description of the research that includes purpose, techniques (e.g., sanger versus next-generation sequencing), investigators involved and their experience, and expected significance of the study.

-- List of Material Requested - Please specify taxa, number of individuals, specimen numbers and/or localities (if relevant), tissue types, the amount of tissue needed, and the preferred form of preservation (e.g., frozen, 95% ETOH) for shipping.
+- A list of the material requested including specific taxa, number of individuals, catalog numbers and/or localities (if relevant), tissue types, and the preferred form of preservation (e.g., frozen, 95% ETOH) for shipping.

-- Shipping Instructions - Please provide detailed instructions including an appropriate address (a street address is necessary for shipping through private carrier), contact phone numbers, and account number to be charged if the material is to be shipped by private carrier.
+- Shipping instructions that include an appropriate address (a street address is necessary for shipping through private carrier) and contact phone number.

 - Recipients must acknowledge in their request that they agree to the conditions listed under Terms below.